 At the Rocker Section, water quality is impaired by several factors including elevated ammonia levels directly related to the Butte sewage treatment plant discharge located just upstream.
 Only longnose suckers and slimy sculpin have been documented at the Rocker Section since sampling was initiated in 2002.
 Sucker and sculpin species tend to be more tolerant of a variety of pollutants such as metals, nutrients, low dissolved oxygen, high sediment loading, and elevated water temperatures.
 However, low summer streamflows, perhaps associated with drought conditions, tend to exacerbate water quality problems in Silver Bow Creek.
 An examination of annual differences in longnose sucker density at the Rocker Section appears to provide some support for this.
 Between 2002 and 2004, sucker density appeared to decline in the Rocker Section.
 During this period, average monthly spring and summer flows were relatively low.
 Longnose suckers spawn in the spring (April-May) and higher flows during this period likely benefit recruitment.
 Subsequently, low spring flows and further reduced summer flows may limit fish survival in areas of Silver Bow Creek.
 An assessment of USGS streamflow data collected for Silver Bow Creek below Blacktail Creek showed several patterns that seemed to correlate with fall sucker density in the Rocker Section.
 From 2002 through 2004, mean July flows were relatively low in Silver Bow Creek ranging from 12.4 to 14.2 cfs during this period.
 Mean July flow over the period of record (1983-2007) was 20.7 cfs.
 In addition to low summer flows, mean monthly flows in May from 2002 through 2004 averaged just 20.5 cfs (range: 16.2 - 24.0 cfs).
 The mean May flow over the period of record was 29.9 cfs.
 While summer flows in 2005 were similar to previous years, improved spring stream flow during this year may be a possible explanation for a recovery of sucker density observed at the Rocker Section during this year.
 In 2005, there was an abundance of young-of-the-year suckers present at the Rocker Section.
 During this year, mean flow during the month of May was 33 cfs, and the increased flows may have contributed to improved sucker recruitment during 2005.
 In 2006, mean May flows were similar to that of 2005, and sucker density at Rocker was the highest since sampling was initiated in 2002.
 In 2007, sucker density in the Rocker section appeared to decline to a level similar to that of 2005.
 The majority of fish captured during this year were larger than those from 2005 however, and likely represented individuals from the strong 2005 year-class.
 Oddly, mean monthly spring and summer flows were relatively similar to those of 2005 and 2006.
 In 2008, we observed the highest density of suckers in the Rocker Section ever recorded.
 During this year, mean flow during the month of May was 42 cfs, one of the highest mean May flows on record.
-The mean May flow for the period of record (1984-2008) is only 31 cfs.
+The mean May flow for the period of record (1984-2008) was only 31 cfs.
 These increased spring flows may have contributed to improved sucker recruitment in 2008.
+However, confounding this is that in 2009, fall sampling showed the lowest sucker density in the Rocker Section since 2004.
+Spring and summer stream flows appeared good, and no relationship between flow and sucker density was apparent.